 BioVinci is a drag-and-drop software that will let you make a box plot in just a few minutes.

-If you want to know what else are in the box (hah, see what I did there?), check out this post.
+If you want to know what else is in the box (hah, see what I did there?), check out this post.
 We’ll cover:

 - How to compare box plots with overlapping medians.